dvilelaf/alfred/README.md

 # Alfred

-A bash script to install all your favourite applications and perform the most common tasks automatically in Ubuntu and derivatives.
+A script to install all your favourite applications and perform the most common tasks automatically in Ubuntu and derivatives.

 <p align="center">